How Does Ketamine Treatment Work?

 Over 70% Success Rate In Clinical Trials

 Once approved, most patients receive a series of 6 infusions over the course of a 2-week period.
 Each infusion typically takes approximately 40 minutes, with a total time spent at the facility of 1 – 1.5 hours per session.
-Patients can typically tell if ketamine infusions are working for them after only one or two treatments.
+Patients can typically tell if ketamine infusions are working for them after only three to four treatments.

 If patients respond positively to ketamine, a booster infusion is usually required 6 – 8 weeks following the initial series to keep symptoms at bay, then every 6 months or so after that.